 DLaw in Health Law and Policy

 Thank you for your interest in the DLAW program at Loyola University Chicago School of Law.
 The University is currently evaluating the capacity and scope of these doctoral programs and, therefore, has temporarily placed a hold on all new doctoral applications.
-If you would like to be notified when the University completes its review in spring 2015 -- at which time we will notify you of any changes to the program -- please click on the Request Information button on the top right side of this page and we will contact you.
+If you would like to be notified when the University completes its review in summer 2015 -- at which time we will notify you of any changes to the program -- please click on the Request Information button on the top right side of this page and we will contact you.
 Thank you for your interest in our programs and for your patience during this period of evaluation.

 The Doctor of Laws (DLaw) degree is a doctoral study for health care professionals who have graduated from Loyola's Master of Jurisprudence (MJ) program in health law.
 Students carry out research and write a dissertation in the area of health law and policy.